weiguangcui/Gadget4/documentation/04_config-options.md

 **SUBFIND_HBT**

-This enabled an implementation of the hierarchical bound tracing algorithm, where subhalo candidates are identified with the help of a substructure catalogue from a precious time instead of doing this with density excursion sets.
+This enables an implementation of the hierarchical bound tracing algorithm, where subhalo candidates are identified with the help of a substructure catalogue from a precious time instead of doing this with density excursion sets.
 This option requires both `SUBFIND` and